Wunderlandmedia/fluentforms-date-restrict/README.md

     *   Via WordPress Admin: Go to `Plugins` > `Add New` > `Upload Plugin`.
 Choose the downloaded `.zip` file and click `Install Now`.
     *   Via FTP: Extract the `.zip` file and upload the `booking-restrict` folder to your WordPress `wp-content/plugins/` directory.
 3.  **Activate**: Go to `Plugins` in your WordPress admin and activate "Global Date Blocker".
-4.  **Configure**: Navigate to `Settings` > `Global Date Blocker` to set up the plugin.
+4.  **Configure**: Navigate to `Calendar Restrictions` in your WordPress admin to create your first restriction.

 ## Configuration

-After installation and activation, you need to configure the plugin to target your specific Fluent Form and its date fields.
+The new CPT-based system allows you to create multiple calendar restriction configurations, each targeting different Fluent Forms.

-### 1. Plugin Settings Page
+### 1. Creating Calendar Restrictions

-Navigate to **WordPress Admin > Settings > Global Date Blocker**.
+Navigate to **WordPress Admin > Calendar Restrictions**.

+#### Adding a New Restriction:
+1. Click **"Add New"** to create a new calendar restriction
+2. **Title**: Give your restriction a descriptive name (e.g., "Room A Bookings", "Event Hall Restrictions", "Equipment Rentals")
+3. **Configure Restriction Settings**:
-*   **Target Form ID**: Enter the numerical ID of the Fluent Form you want this plugin to affect.
+   - **Target Fluent Form ID**: Enter the numerical ID of the Fluent Form this restriction should affect
-*   **Check-in Field Name**: Enter the `name` attribute of your check-in date input field in the Fluent Form (e.g., `checkin`, `start_date`).
+   - **Check-in Field Name**: Enter the `name` attribute of your check-in date field (e.g., `checkin`, `start_date`)
-*   **Check-out Field Name**: Enter the `name` attribute of your check-out date input field in the Fluent Form (e.g., `checkout`, `end_date`).
+   - **Check-out Field Name**: Enter the `name` attribute of your check-out date field (e.g., `checkout`, `end_date`)
-*   **Select Disabled Dates**: Use the inline calendar to click on dates you want to disable globally.
+4. **Select Disabled Dates**: Use the inline calendar to click on dates you want to disable.
 Click again to deselect.
-These dates will be unselectable on the frontend.
-*   **Save Settings**: Click the "Save Settings" button.
+5. **Publish**: Click "Publish" to activate the restriction

 ### 2. Fluent Forms Field Setup

+For each Fluent Form you want to target:

-1. Go to **Fluent Forms Pro** and edit the form you specified by its ID in the plugin settings.
+1. Go to **Fluent Forms Pro** and edit the target form
-2. Ensure you have two "Date / Time" input fields in your form.
+2. Ensure you have two "Date / Time" input fields:
-    *   One for the check-in date.
+    *   One for the check-in date
-    *   One for the check-out date.
+    *   One for the check-out date
-3. For each of these date fields:
+3. For each date field:
-    *   Open the field's "Input Customization" settings.
+    *   Open the field's "Input Customization" settings
-    *   Set the **Name Attribute** to exactly match what you entered in the plugin's "Check-in Field Name" and "Check-out Field Name" settings.
-This is crucial for the plugin to identify the correct fields.
+    *   Set the **Name Attribute** to exactly match what you entered in the Calendar Restriction settings
-4. Save your Fluent Form.
+4. Save your Fluent Form

+### 3. Multiple Restrictions Example

+You can create multiple calendar restrictions for different purposes:

+- **"Hotel Room A"** → Targets Fluent Form ID `3`, fields `room_a_checkin`/`room_a_checkout`
+- **"Conference Hall"** → Targets Fluent Form ID `5`, fields `event_start`/`event_end`
+- **"Equipment Rental"** → Targets Fluent Form ID `7`, fields `rental_start`/`rental_end`

+Each restriction operates independently with its own disabled dates and logic.

 ## How It Works

-### Admin Side
+### Admin Side (CPT System)

-*   The plugin provides a settings page under "Settings > Global Date Blocker".
-*   Administrators can specify the target Fluent Form ID, and the `name` attributes for the check-in and check-out date fields.
-*   A Flatpickr calendar allows admins to select multiple dates.
-These selected dates are saved as an array of 'YYYY-MM-DD' strings in the WordPress options database.
+*   Administrators create "Calendar Restriction" Custom Post Types through the WordPress admin
+*   Each restriction contains:
+    *   Target Fluent Form ID
+    *   Check-in and check-out field names
+    *   Array of disabled dates (stored as post meta)
+*   Admin interface uses Flatpickr for intuitive date selection
+*   All data is stored using WordPress post meta fields for optimal performance

-### Frontend Side
+### Frontend Side (Multi-Configuration)

 The core logic resides in `assets/js/gdb-frontend.js`:

-1.  **Data Localization**: The plugin uses `wp_localize_script` to pass the array of globally disabled dates, the target form ID, and the check-in/check-out field names to the frontend JavaScript.
+1.  **Configuration Loading**: The plugin queries all published `gdb_restriction` posts and builds an array of configurations
+2.  **Conditional Loading**: Frontend scripts only load if Fluent Forms is active and valid configurations exist
+3.  **Multi-Form Detection**: The script processes each configuration and looks for its target form on the current page
-2.  **Form Identification**:
+4.  **Form Identification**:
-    *   The script first attempts to find the Fluent Form using a selector common with BricksExtras: `.fluentform_wrapper_{formId}`.
+    *   Attempts to find forms using BricksExtras selector: `.fluentform_wrapper_{formId}`
-    *   If not found, it falls back to the standard Fluent Forms selector: `.fluentform_{formId}`.
+    *   Falls back to standard selector: `.fluentform_{formId}`
+5.  **Independent Initialization**: Each form gets its own scoped Flatpickr instances and restriction logic
-3.  **Date Picker Initialization**:
+6.  **Date Picker Logic** (per form):
-    *   If the target form and the specified check-in/check-out input fields (matched by their `name` attribute) are found, the script initializes Flatpickr instances for them.
-4.  **Applying Global Restrictions**: Both date pickers are configured to disable:
-    *   Any dates explicitly selected as "disabled" in the admin settings.
+    *   Disables dates specified in that form's configuration
-    *   Dates before "today".
+    *   Disables dates before "today"
-5.  **Check-in Date Logic**:
-    *   When a user selects a check-in date:
-        *   The **Check-out picker's `minDate`** is set to the day *after* the selected check-in date.
-        *   The **Check-out picker's `maxDate`** is determined by finding the *next globally disabled date* that occurs *after* the selected check-in date.
-If such a date exists, the `maxDate` for the check-out picker is set to the day *before* this next disabled date.
-If no such intervening disabled date is found, the check-out picker has no upper `maxDate` restriction (other than future disabled dates).
-        *   If the currently selected check-out date becomes invalid (e.g., it's now before the new `minDate` or after the new `maxDate`), it is cleared.
-6.  **Check-out Date Logic**:
-    *   When a user selects a check-out date:
-        *   The **Check-in picker's `maxDate`** is set to the day *before* the selected check-out date.
-        *   If the currently selected check-in date becomes invalid, it is cleared.
-7.  **Clear Buttons**: Small "X" buttons are added next to each date input, allowing users to easily clear their selection.
+    *   Implements check-in/check-out interdependency
+    *   Manages clear buttons with unique IDs per form
+7.  **Dynamic Restrictions**:
+    *   Check-in selection restricts check-out options
+    *   Check-out selection restricts check-in options
+    *   Range limitation based on disabled dates between check-in/check-out
+8.  **Event Handling**: Responds to Fluent Forms events for dynamic form loading

+### Multi-Form Page Support

+Multiple forms on the same page work independently:
+- Each form maintains its own picker instances
+- Clear buttons are uniquely identified per form
+- No conflicts between different restriction configurations
+- Debug mode provides detailed logging for troubleshooting

+## Migration from Version 1.x

+**Automatic Migration**: Version 2.0 is a complete architectural change.
+The old global settings system has been replaced with the CPT system.

+**What You Need to Do**:
+1. After updating, go to **Calendar Restrictions** in WordPress admin
+2. Create a new Calendar Restriction with your previous settings
+3. The old global options will continue to exist but won't be used
+4. Test your forms to ensure they work with the new restriction

 ## Future Development Ideas

-**Current Scope**: This plugin currently targets a single Fluent Form, which meets the immediate client need.
+**Current Capabilities**: This plugin now supports unlimited calendar restrictions, each targeting different Fluent Forms - perfect for complex booking scenarios.

-**Potential Enhancements**: Future development could include:
+**Potential Enhancements**:

-*   **Multiple Form Support with Custom Post Types**: Implement a custom post type solution to create multiple instances of date blockers, each targeting different Fluent Forms.
-This would enable an Airbnb-like solution where administrators could:
-    *   Manage multiple properties/rooms with individual availability calendars
-    *   Set specific restrictions per room or property type
-    *   Have granular control over what's available for different booking objects
-*   **Single Date Range Field**: Revamp the selection to use a single Fluent Forms field that opens a date range picker, simplifying the user interface.
+*   **Advanced Scheduling**: Time-based restrictions and availability windows
-*   **Recurring Date Rules**: Add options to disable recurring dates (e.g., all weekends, specific days of the week).
+*   **Recurring Date Rules**: Automated rules for weekends, holidays, maintenance schedules
-*   **Improved UI for Admin**: Enhanced admin interface for managing dates and settings.
+*   **Integration APIs**: Connect with external booking systems
+*   **Reporting Dashboard**: Analytics on booking patterns and restrictions
+*   **User Role Restrictions**: Different availability based on user permissions
+*   **Seasonal Pricing**: Variable restrictions based on seasons or demand
+*   **Multi-Language Support**: Localized date formats and terminology

 Since this is MIT licensed, you're free to fork and extend the functionality to meet your specific needs!